Winter is here, which means Northern Lights season is upon us.

 Sitting within the Arctic Circle, Fordypningsrommet is the world’s ‘northernmost’ creative retreat, founded by jazz musician Håvard Lund.
 He enlisted TYIN Tegnestue Architects and their mentor Sami Rintala to create a cluster of cabins which they’ve embedded into the rocky landscape of the Fleinvær archipelago.

-Clad in Kebony wood, the arctic cabins sit on angled steel feet, and include among them a sauna, kitchen house, studio, bath house and a ‘tower for big thoughts’.
-Artists can apply to stay for free, but regular joes can can expect to stump up around 30,000 NOK per week for a group of 12 people.
+Clad in Kebony wood, the arctic cabins sit on angled steel feet, and include among them a sauna, kitchen house, studio, bathhouse and a ‘tower for big thoughts’.
+Artists can apply to stay for free, but regular joes can expect to stump up around 30,000 NOK per week for a group of 12 people and have the island to themselves…

 5 Million Star Hotel in Reykholt, Iceland